Bulgarian man charged in stock manipulation scheme

 NEW YORK (AP) — A Bulgarian man has been charged with manipulating the stocks of Avon and two other companies by issuing fake takeover offers.

 The Securities and Exchange Commission filed a lawsuit against Nedev and four other defendants in June.
-In it, the SEC said one defendant — PTG Capital — filed an offer for Avon Products Inc. in May 2015 claiming that it had proposed buying all the company's stock for a large premium.
+In it, the SEC said one defendant filed an offer for Avon Products Inc. in May 2015.
 That sent Avon's stock soaring.
-The SEC said at the time that the company seemed to have been formed only to manipulate stocks.

-Nedev and others who weren't identified are also accused of a similar scheme with shares of reinsurance company Tower Group International in May 2014 and Rocky Mountain Chocolate Factory in December 2012.
+Nedev and others who weren't identified are also accused of a similar scheme with shares of Tower Group International in 2014 and Rocky Mountain Chocolate Factory in 2012.

-There was no immediate information on an attorney who could comment on Nedev's behalf.
+There was no immediate information on an attorney who could comment in the defendant's behalf.